Benefits Genius

 We encounter the same questions repeatedly.
 Let's clear them up:

-"We already offer health insurance on a pre-tax basis, so we're getting FICA savings."
+"We already offer health insurance on a pre-tax basis, so we must be getting the FICA savings."

-This is the biggest barrier we see.
+This is the biggest barrier we hear.
 Yes, Section 125 plans have compliance requirements.
-But that's exactly why Third Party Administrators (TPAs) exist.
-A good TPA handles the plan document, annual nondiscrimination testing, compliance reporting, and ongoing administration.
-Your role is limited to choosing which benefits to offer and communicating to employees.
-The complexity is manageable, and the savings often pay for the TPA fees many times over.
+That is why Third Party Administrators — companies that handle the paperwork — exist.
+A good TPA handles the plan document, the annual nondiscrimination testing, the compliance reporting, and the ongoing administration.
+Your job is to pick which benefits to offer and explain the change to your team.
+The complexity is manageable, and the savings usually cover the TPA fee many times over.

 "Only big companies benefit.
-For a small business, it's not worth the effort."
+At our size, it is not worth the effort."

 How to Get Started with FICA Savings